 Our clinical research is used to enhance patient care across numerous NHS Foundation Trusts including the Countess of Chester and Blackpool Teaching Hospitals.
 The research also enhances patient care in the local community with trials ongoing, in collaboration with Heartbeat, a Lancashire based charity who provide care and rehabilitation programmes in the North West.

 Our RACES research provides an impact case study for REF2021 in enhancing horse health, welfare and performance.
 We led the development of the FEI Equine Surfaces White Paper, and later developed protocols for testing arena surfaces for the FEI that have been used at Olympic and World Equestrian Games since Rio 2016.

 Nutrition and Exercise Science

-The CASES team work closely with colleagues in both the Allied Health Research Unit and the International Institute of Nutritional Sciences and Applied Food Safety Studies (IINSAFSS).
+The CASES team work closely with colleagues in both the Allied Health Research Unit and the Nutritional Sciences and Applied Food Safety Studies Group (NSAFSS).
 In addition to teaching and research, the CASES team are all involved in providing SENS consultancy service, which can inform clients of their current physiological status using measures related to performance, nutrition and health.